CBorowski-dev/docs-operaton-org/content/installation/full/tomcat/configuration.md

 ## HAL Resource Caching

 If you use LDAP as Indentity Provider, you should consider [activating caching]({{< ref "/reference/rest/overview/hal.md#caching-of-hal-relations" >}}) of
-Users and Groups in the Camunda webapplication.
-In order to activate this, add the following configuration to the `web.xml` file of Camunda webapplication (`camunda-webapp-tomcat-$PLATFORM_VERSION.war/WEB-INF/web.xml`):
+Users and Groups in the Operaton webapplication.
+In order to activate this, add the following configuration to the `web.xml` file of Operaton webapplication (`camunda-webapp-tomcat-$PLATFORM_VERSION.war/WEB-INF/web.xml`):

 ```xml